-Practice 4.2 Solicit and act upon stakeholder input
+Practice 4.2: Solicit and act upon stakeholder input

-- Collective perceptions-held by school personnel, students, families, and the broader community-about the degree to which their school climate is or is not positive are gathered and used to gauge the climate-related work to be done by a school striving for turnaround. - Stakeholder perceptions are considered when identifying priorities and improving the underlying conditions that contribute to school climate issues. - · Acknowledge and respond to constructive feedback, suggestions, and criticism.
+- Collective perceptions-held by school personnel, students, families, and the broader community-about the degree to which their school climate is or is not positive are gathered and used to gauge the climate-related work to be done by a school striving for turnaround. - Community perceptions are considered when identifying priorities and improving the underlying conditions that contribute to school climate issues. - Acknowledge and respond to constructive feedback, suggestions, and criticism.

-Learn what constituents think by conducting surveys, forums, focus groups, and suggestion boxes.
+Learn what constituents think by conducting surveys, holding forums and focus groups, and making suggestion boxes available.
 Share and act on what is learned.
-Take constituent input into account when making programmatic decisions.
+Take constituent input into account when making program decisions.
 Consistently demonstrate that all voices are heard.

-Quality of communication systems for staff (4.2.20)
+Quality of Communication Systems for Staff (4.2.20)